Anku5hk/Create_your_dataset_ML/README.md

-# Create_your_dataset_ML
+# Create your own dataset
 This repository is contains python scripts to extract/make datasets.
+The goal is to simply automate the tedious tasks.